 Batch transaction fees– In many cases, if you process a large number of transactions at one time, your provider may charge you a batch transaction fee.

 In some cases, like with transaction fees, merchant account fees are unavoidable.
 However, in many cases, fees can be negotiated down or waived altogether.
 Additionally, in other cases fees can be outright unjustifiable and a sign you should look for another provider.

 How can you tell which is which?
 It’s more of an art than science, but by comparing rates, doing a bit of research, and using the information we’ve covered here, you can protect your business from unnecessary fees.
 For example, if a provider charges an “interchange plus rate” that is double what is published online, that’s a red flag.
 Similarly, application and setup fees are often unnecessary or negotiable.

 In all cases, be sure to read the terms of your merchant services account carefully!
 Salespeople often won’t go out of their way to mention hidden fees, so you’ll need to be diligent to protect your business.

 Want to avoid surprise fees?
 Choose a payment processor you can trust

 The single best way to avoid unnecessary charges and surprise fees is to partner with a trusted merchant services provider.
 A provider with a track record for upfront rates and honest business practices can help you avoid surprises down the road.

-If you’re a high-risk business looking to secure affordable payment processing with low fees and clear terms, contact us at (888) 599-6482 or fill out our simple online application and we’ll get back to you within 24 hours.
+If you’re a high-risk business looking to secure affordable payment processing with low fees and clear terms, fill out our simple online application and we’ll get back to you within 24 hours.
+If you have questions about high-risk merchant accounts, check out our merchant account FAQ or contact our team of experts at (888) 599-6482.
 At TailoredPay, we help high-risk businesses find the right payment processing solution for their unique situation.
 We understand that affordable and predictable pricing is vital to running a successful eCommerce business and are here to help you get it right.